 The goal of dividend growth investors is to stick with stocks that have consistent dividend payouts, with great dividend growth and dividend yield.
-This will allow for you to take advantage of the double compound effect, where both dividend growth and stock price appreciation play a role in the returns you earn.
+Following this strategy, you can take advantage of the double compound effect, where both dividend growth and stock price appreciation play a role in the returns you earn.

 Therefore, if anything is threatening this system, you should seriously consider selling the culprit stock.

 As dividend investors, we want dividend yield and dividend growth to increase.
-If it’s not increasing, it will not allow us to take advantage of the compounding effect.
+If it’s not increasing, investors cannot take full advantage of the compounding effect.
 Therefore, if after a year or two there are no more dividend increases, sell the stock, regardless of any other indications.

 A lack of dividend increases is typically due to a company who is struggling to manage its cash, often because of high and unmanageable amounts of debt.
 This could eventually lead to a complete dividend cut or suspension.